Satire, writing, creativity

 Puts away the paper and pencil.

-Women…Women…Women… I let the word roll around on my tongue, savoring the sweet, succulent taste that quickly turns bitter and astringent.
+Women…Women…Women… I let the word roll around on my tongue, savouring the sweet, succulent taste that quickly turns bitter and astringent.
 Women, I mutter, why women?
 Women…Pain….
 Loneliness…Women and pain and loneliness.
 Loneliness, pain, and women…Pain, loneliness, women…rejection.
 Loneliness, pain, women, rejection…writing.
 Pain, women, loneliness, rejection, writing….

-Sixty seconds later, I had my title… One Male’s Experience with Pain, Loneliness, and Rejection…by who?
+Sixty seconds later, I had my title… One Male’s Experience with Pain, Loneliness, and Rejection…by Who?
 I cannot use my real name.
 They’ll recognize it.

 My writing should be seasoned with irony, salty, and peppered with innuendo.
 I need a nom de plume.
 I played around with various versions of great literary names.
 Eventually, I dropped the whole idea and settled on an obscure Greek name.
 One I came across in Bartlett’s Quotations.
 I decided to call myself… Anonymous.
 That’s a guy who cannot take me to court.
-He’s dead and dead men don’t sue.
+He’s dead, and dead men don’t sue.

 Write that down: Dead Men Don’t Sue.